Testimony from the field: 3 questions for Lorenzo, emergency coordinator

 It is encouraging to see an NGO, such as ALIMA, working with and profiting from the expertise and skills of local staff, from their own countries of intervention!
 Our actions in the field are even further optimized when they are led by those who know the communities best.
 The capacity building we provide is therefore all the more effective, as it leaves a lasting impact.

 Even at the operational headquarters in Dakar, Senegal, which currently has 65 employees, we have 17 different nationalities and the majority are Senegalese.
-During each of my assignments, I appreciated learning and working in such a multicultural environment, which allows for better collaboration and impact.
+During each of my assignments, I felt privileged to learn and work in such a multicultural environment, which allows for better collaboration and impact.

 During the field missions you coordinated, what did you see as ALIMA's biggest strength?